Our SR-EIP Program

 Highlights of the Brown SR-EIP include weekly seminars and dinners.
 Students attend seminars to introduce them to cutting-edge research at Brown in a variety of disciplines.
 These meetings broaden and deepen each student's knowledge of the innovative research collaborations that have formed throughout the Brown campus.
 Students also attend complimentary weekly dinners, gathering to discuss their current research and to hear about the graduate school experience through conversations with Brown graduate students, postdocs and the Graduate School deans.

 Many of the weekends there is a planned activity or excursion.
-Recently, this has included day trips to Newport, Martha's Vineyard and Boston; an evening at the theater, the movies, bowling and karaoke; an afternoon barbecue or picnic at the home of a staff person or dining out.
+Recently, this has included day trips to Newport, Block Island and Boston; an evening at the theater, the movies, bowling and karaoke; an afternoon barbecue or picnic at the home of a staff person or dining out.

 Participants in the Brown SR-EIP receive a competitive stipend, a single room in an apartment in a Brown residence hall, and reimbursement for round-trip travel to Brown.
-Kitchens are available in every suite.
-All Brown SR-EIP students live together on a quiet street that is within a short walking distance of the main campus green, and easily accessible to shopping and transportation services.
+There is a common kitchen in the residence hall.
+All Brown SR-EIP students live together in a building within a short walking distance of the main campus green, and easily accessible to shopping and transportation services.
 All students attend the Leadership Alliance National Symposium.

 A Brown graduate student is employed as a residential coordinator, helping to orient participants and guide them through the program.
 The coordinator serves a leadership role, as well as being the primary liaison between the participants and the university.